uilianries/imgui/Frequently-Asked-Questions.md

 ### Q: Which version should I get?
 I occasionally tag [Releases](https://github.com/ocornut/imgui/releases) but it is generally safe and recommended to sync to master/latest.
 The library is fairly stable and regressions tend to be fixed fast when reported.

-You may also peak at the 'docking' branch which includes:
+You may also peak at the [docking](https://github.com/ocornut/imgui/tree/docking) branch which includes:
 - [Docking/Merging features](https://github.com/ocornut/imgui/issues/2109)
 - [Multi-viewport features](https://github.com/ocornut/imgui/issues/1542)